 SCREEN: Colab interface launching after clicking Open in Colab.

-Press the play button to execute code block 1 and grant runtime permissions [1].
-If Colab does not load a CUDA (Koo-duh) -compatible runtime, go to Runtime and select Change runtime type to choose a T4 GPU (T-Four-G-P-U) runtime [2].
+Ensure that Colab is running a CUDA (Koo-duh) compatible GPU runtime [1].
+Press the play button to execute code block 1 and grant runtime permissions [2].

-SCREEN: The play icon is being pressed and runtime permissions are being granted.
+(swapped from below and altered) SCREEN: Window view demonstrating connecting to the GPU runtime and confirming it’s the correct one.

-SCREEN: Window view showing accessing runtime settings and selecting T4 GPU from dropdown menu and demonstrating where to look to confirm that the correct runtime is being used.
+(swapped from above) SCREEN: The play icon is being pressed and runtime permissions are being granted.

 Next, execute code block 2 to load Google Drive into the runtime [1].
 Accept all confirmation dialogues and grant all requested permissions [2].
 Then execute code blocks 3 and 4 in order, ensuring block 3 completes fully before running block 4 [3].